HasanAshab/story-line/FEATURES.md

 - **Team Collaboration**: Merge mode enables multiple users to work on different stories simultaneously
 - **Upload to Cloud**: Sync local stories to Firebase cloud storage with mode selection
 - **Download from Cloud**: Retrieve stories from cloud to local device with merge options
+- **Full Merge Button**: One-click operation that downloads and uploads in merge mode for streamlined workflow
 - **Conflict Detection**: Warns about potential data loss before sync operations
 - **Password Protection**: Secure uploads with password verification
 - **Timestamp Tracking**: Monitors last sync times for each story and uses them for merge decisions